UWrc/UWrc.github.io/docs/hyak101/containers/build.md

 ## Set Up

-In this tutorial, you will build your own custom container using [DockerHub](https://hub.docker.com/).
+In this tutorial, you will build your own custom container using [Docker Hub](https://hub.docker.com/).
 To start, ensure that you are using the basics directory as your working directory:
 ```bash
 pwd
 /gscratch/scrubbed/UWNetID/basics